How to proofread PDFs

 It happens with your PDFs too.

-Those white papers, reports, pitches and cred decks need to keep your readers hooked.
+Those reports, white papers, guides and other business-critical documents need to keep your readers hooked.

 One minute you’re crushing on them.
-Then the realisation’s crushing you.
+Then the realisation is crushing you.

 Sign off’s just the start